 • Has let their pet cause nuisance or distress to people living nearby.

-If you do complain about a neighbour’s pet, we will acknowledge your complaint in writing, let you know the name of the Area Housing Manager investigating your complaint and how long it will take – in most cases this will be within 14 working days.
+If you do complain about a neighbour’s pet, we will respond to your complaint in writing.
+We will let you know the name of the Housing Officer looking into your complaint.
+We will also let you know how long it will take.
+In most cases this will be within 14 working days.

 Types of nuisance